Sathvik-KR/Sathvik-KR/README.md

 - 👋 Hi, I’m @Sathvik-KR (Name = Sathvik KR)
-- 👀 I’m interested in Python
+- 👀 I’m interested in building software
-- 🌱 I’m currently learning web devlopment
+- 🌱 I’m currently learning web devlopment and DSA
-- 💞️ I’m looking to collaborate on Python script projects
+- 💞️ I’m looking to collaborate on Fullstack projects
 - 📫 Reach me through mr.sathvikkr1@gmail.com
 - 😄 Pronouns: We welcome contributions and suggestions.
 - ⚡ Fun fact: Python is used by NASA.